asos-conradannan/vscode-pm-course-part2-mcps/4.3-azure-devops/SCRIPT.md

 Perfect!
 Now you have full context without browser tab switching

-**Exercise 5: Analyze Work Item**
+**Exercise 5: Analyse Work Item**

 STOP: Ask me: "Based on this work item, what are the key risks and what's missing from acceptance criteria?"

 USER: Types command

-ACTION: Analyze the work item content and provide PM insights on completeness, clarity, and risks.
+ACTION: Analyse the work item content and provide PM insights on completeness, clarity, and risks.

 ---